-Autism is a complex disability and no two people have the same needs.
-Our detailed assessment procedure is designed by experts to determine the level of support needed by each individual.
+Our detailed assessment procedure determines the level of support needed by each individual.
 We are committed to finding new ways of understanding the views of those who have communication difficulties and tailor our communication methods to best meet the needs of that person.

-As our first learning centre for children and young people with autism Heathermount offers learning opportunities to over 40 children and young adults with autism aged from 5 to 19 years.
-Building on Heathermount's success, Autism Spectrum Partners is looking to increase its range of educational services - working closely with statutory authorities to meet growing demand.
+Our first learning centre for children and young people with autism, Heathermount, offers learning opportunities to over 60 children and young adults with autism aged from 5 to 19 years.
+Building on Heathermount's success, the Trust is looking to increase its range of educational services - working closely with statutory authorities to meet growing demand.

-Autism Spectrum Partners recognises that the transition from childhood to adulthood is particularly difficult for those with autism who face changes in their living arrangements.
-It has been proven that inappropriate transition from adolescence to adulthood results in poorer long term outcomes in relation to wellbeing, accessing employment and meaningful life experiences.
+We recognise that the transition from childhood to adulthood is particularly difficult for those with autism who face changes in their living arrangements.

-We are proactively addressing this issue by working with existing and potential service users, their families and local authorities to develop packages around individual needs in the most suitable environment; whether that be in the family home or specialist residential settings.
+We proactively address these issue by working with existing and potential service users, their families and local authorities to develop packages around individual needs in the most suitable environment; whether that be in the family home, community setting or specialist residential settings.